AI-secure/DecodingTrust/src/dt/analyze/README.md

 |-toxicity_high.tex
 ```
 ## Content structure:
-Using the above structure as an example, you need to first create a folder `src/dt/analyze/report_template/Content/<perspective>`.
+Using the above structure as an example, you must first create a folder `src/dt/analyze/report_template/Content/<perspective>`.

 Then, the total number of the file for a new perspective is: 3 main results (toxicity_high/moderate/low) + 1 overview of perspective (toxicity_details) + 1 scenario intro(toxicity_scenario_intro) +  3 * number of scenarios (instruction_high/moderate/low + user_high/moderate/low) + 1 recommendations

-Detailed instruction is as the following. please strictly follow the pattern defined below:
+Detailed instructions are as follows. please strictly follow the pattern defined below:
-### Evaluation summary
+### Evaluation Summary
 Please write a description for each risk level in \<perspective\>_low.tex, \<perspective\>_high.tex, \<perspective\>_moderate.tex

-### Risk analysis
+### Risk Analysis
 In \<perspective\>_details.tex, please add the overview of this perspective that gives a concise introduction and goal of this perspective.

-### Subscenario results
+### Subscenario Results
 Please first complete the \<perspective\>_scenario_intro.tex in your perspective folder.
-If you want to add a radar plot, please insert such plot in this file.
+If you want to add a radar plot, please insert such a plot in this file.
 Then, for each evaluation scenario, create scenario risk level files (as defined in yaml categories, e.g., \<cateory\>_low.tex) and complete them, please use the template from contents/Toxicity/instruction_example.tex as an exaple to add a failure example on this model for each scenario if it is appropriate (e.g., the few-shot case might be too long to put in the report)
 ### Recommendation
 In recommendations, please create recommendation.tex and add your recommendations to the model based on the risk level of each scenario if you have any.